Several options to file homestead credit claims electronically are available:

 My Tax Account

-- Electronically attach (when using a tax-preparation software that provides the option to electronically attach documents)
+- Electronically attach it to the claim (when using a tax-preparation software that provides the option to electronically attach documents)

 - Mail